Updated June 2, 2023

-While at the end of the day it is the experience and caliber you possess that makes you worth an awesome project, nowadays, certification course offered by PMI, such as CAPM vs PMP, are bringing in some stardust to sprinkle on your resume and work experience that could benefit you immensely and welcome you into the fraternity of project managers, aiming to break the jinx of unsuccessful projects or unruly management across the different industries.
+While at the end of the day, it is the experience and caliber you possess that makes you worth an awesome project, nowadays, certification courses offered by PMI, such as CAPM vs PMP, are bringing in some stardust to sprinkle on your resume, and work experience that could benefit you immensely and welcome you into the fraternity of project managers, aiming to break the jinx of unsuccessful projects or unruly management across the different industries.

-Certifications are a basic means of unifying the entire profession of project managers, with a view to creating a common language to look up to and to be able to help project managers resort to standard practices while executing different projects.
+Certifications are a basic means of unifying the entire profession of project managers, intending to create a common language to look up to and to be able to help project managers resort to standard practices while executing different projects.
 This has been proven to improve a project’s performance tremendously.

-The training and study that a project manager is exposed to while pursuing either a CAPM or PMP certification is extremely beneficial to the project’s outcome.
-With in-depth knowledge of the different tools and techniques and of the best ways to carry out those procedures out, you can systematically put the project into high gear and get your wheels rolling towards success.
+The training and study that a project manager is exposed to while pursuing either a CAPM or PMP certification are extremely beneficial to the project’s outcome.
+With in-depth knowledge of the different tools and techniques and the best ways to carry out those procedures, you can systematically put the project into high gear and get your wheels rolling toward success.

-Below is the Top 8 Comparisons of CAPM vs PMP
+Below are the Top 8 Comparisons of CAPM vs PMP

 What is CAPM?

-Now we understand what we are headed towards and you’ve made up your mind of pursuing a PMI certificate, I am sure you’re faced with the issue of which one should you go for.
-Each certificate aims at achieving a different set of functionalities, and it thoroughly depends on what you are looking out for in your development areas that you should choose one of the two: CAPM vs PMP Certification.
-In this section, we will be answering your question on what exactly is CAPM.
+Now we understand what we are headed toward, and you’ve decided to pursue a PMI certificate, I am sure you’re faced with the issue of which one you should go for.
+Each certificate aims to achieve a different set of functionalities, which depends on what you are looking for in your development areas.
+You should choose one of the two: CAPM vs PMP Certification.
+In this section, we will be answering your question about what exactly CAPM is.
 Let’s dive in.

 This is an entry-level certification for project managers.
-An abbreviation for Certified Associate in Project Management, These certifications are for those interested in gaining a great entry into the world of project management on the whole.
+An abbreviation for Certified Associate in Project Management, These certifications are for those interested in gaining a great entry into the world of project management.
 It captures the essence of the PMI’s project management framework mentioned in the PMBOK® Guide.
-As compared to PMP, CAPM was introduced in the year 2003 and is relatively a new certification offered for project manager aspirants and those who want to cover up the basics of the gigantic framework.
+Compared to PMP, CAPM was introduced in 2003 and is a relatively new certification offered for project manager aspirants and those who want to cover the basics of the gigantic framework.

-The eligibility criteria need you to have some kind of experience in any kind of project, basic knowledge and know-how of the field of project management and a secondary degree or equivalent diploma.
-This certification, in addition, requires that the project team member is able to document their work experience and pass through an online examination based on the PMBOK® Guide.
+The eligibility criteria require you to have some kind of experience in any project, basic knowledge and know-how of project management, and a secondary degree or equivalent diploma.
+This certification also requires that the project team member can document their work experience and pass an online examination based on the PMBOK® Guide.

-I’ve enlisted the complete requirement needed in order to get closer to achieving a CAPM certificate:
+I’ve enlisted the complete requirement needed to get closer to achieving a CAPM certificate:

-- Secondary diploma or global equivalent degree is mandatory
+- A secondary diploma or global equivalent degree is mandatory

-- Re-examination is required every 5 years to be constantly updated of the changes in the project management world
+- Re-examination is required every 5 years to be constantly updated on the changes in the project management world

 - Members of the PMI will pay $225 for the test, while non-members will have to pay $300